Hamza-code-hub/AI-Defect-Detection-for-Manufacturing-Quality-Control/README.md

 ## Use Cases

-Anomalib is well suited for a broad set of inspection and anomaly detection scenarios:
+DefectScope_AIis well suited for a broad set of inspection and anomaly detection scenarios:

 - **manufacturing inspection** — detect product and assembly defects
 - **surface inspection** — identify scratches, cracks, and irregularities